jaredcdavis/shellpool/README.md

 Shellpool is a way to run external programs from within a Common Lisp program.
 It features:

  - **Output handling**.
-You can provide a callback function that handles each line of output.
-This makes it easy to stream, filter, or collect output as you like.
-Your callback is invoked for both standard error and output lines, and can tell the difference.
+You can easily stream, filter, or collect output from the command.
+You can access both stdout and stderr lines as they are produced, and can tell the difference between them.

  - **Exit code**.
 Yep, you get it.

  - **Interruption**.
 Interrupts are handled gracefully.
-After you interrupt (e.g., Control C), you can `:continue` to keep running the program, or `:q` to send the sub-program a KILL signal.
+After you interrupt (e.g., Control C), you can `:continue` to keep running the program, or `:q` to terminate the program and return to Lisp as normal.

  - **Forking**.
 Sub-programs are launched with a separate shell, so you can avoid [forking](http://en.wikipedia.org/wiki/Fork_%28operating_system%29)